ericlathrop/entity-component-system/README.md

 # addEach(system, requirements)

 Adds a "system" to the ECS, where a system is a function.
-The system is called once for each entity in the array of entities passed to `run()`.
+The system is called once for each entity in the array or object of entities passed to `run()`.
 The first parameter passed to the system a single entity.
 Any additional parameters are the same as what was passed to `run()`.